 HAZWOPER or HAZMAT Offensive Responders

-• training based on your job classification
+- Training based on job classification

-Baseline Medical Physical Exam
+Baseline Physical Medical Exam

 OSHA has mandatory medical evaluation and questionnaire requirements that can be found in Appendix C of the Respiratory Protection Standard – 29 CFR 1910.134.
-A respirator must be worn when there is an Immediately Dangerous to Life and Health (IDLH) environment or whenever the Permissible Exposure Limits (PEL) for hazardous substances are met or exceeded.
-The PEL’s are located in 29 CFR 1910.1000 Subpart Z, known as the “Z Tables”.

-Training Based On Job Classification
+Training Based on Job Classification

 General Site Workers